matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 includes an intentional [user mention](https://spec.matrix.org/v1.5/client-server-api/#user-and-room-mentions) (often called a "pill").
 Clients may also add them at other times when it is obvious the user intends to explicitly mention a user.

+If a user generates a message with more than 10 mentions, the client may wish to show a warning message to the user; it may silently limit the number sent in the message to 10 or force the user to remove some mentions.

 The `mentions` field is part of the plaintext event body and should be encrypted into the ciphertext for encrypted events.